-Note: 400mm centres are recommended for residential installations, 300mm is recommended for commercial.
+Note: 300mm are recommended for commercial installations.

 Board ends butted together must be supported by separate joists and have a min 5mm gap for expansion.
-Failure to do this may result in structural failure swelling and warping.
+Failure to do this may result in structural failure, swelling and warping.
 There should be a spacing gap left between the double joists to allow rainwater/debris to fall through the boards.